justintolman/easy_http2_ws/README.md

 		...
 	}

-In eiter cas you can restrict cors to specific origins by providing an array of origins instead of true.
+In eiter casc you can restrict cors to specific origins by providing an array of origins instead of true.

 	{
 		...
 		cors: ['http://example.com', 'http://example2.com'],

+	}

+### Project Directory

+	Templating, robots.txt, sitemap.xml, and ehw-menu need to have the absolute path of the project directory set in config.js.
+This code snipet gives an easy way to do that.

+	{
+		...
+		project_dir: import.meta.url.replace('file://', '').split('/').slice(0, -1).join('/'),
+		...
 	}

 ### Robots.txt